-Angled windows (sometimes called “rake” windows) are popping up more often in modern home design.
+Rake or angled windows are popping up more often in Gainesville home design.
 An issue with angled window treatments, similar to octagon windows, is getting one that matches your window’s unique geometry.
-Keep in mind as well that many angled windows are in harder-to-reach spots, like where the ceiling meets the wall at a corner, so a window treatment that you don’t have to operate often is typically best for angled windows.
+Keep in mind as well that several angled windows are in harder-to-reach spots, like where the ceiling meets the wall at a corner, so a window treatment that you don’t have to operate often is typically best for angled windows.

 What we recommend for angled and rake windows: Plantation shutters.
 Not only are they 100% customizable to fit the precise angles and shape of your rake windows, but plantation shutters can often be set at a single, ideal angle without ever needing to be readjusted - ideal for windows in awkward spots.